Dennis railway station

-Dennis railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+Dennis station is a railway station operated by Metro Trains Melbourne on the Hurstbridge line, part of the Melbourne rail network.
 It serves the north-eastern suburb of Northcote, in Melbourne, Victoria, Australia.
 Dennis station is a ground level unstaffed station, featuring two side platforms.
 It opened on 4 February 1924, with the current station provided in 1979.

 History

-Opening on 4 February 1924, Dennis station is named after Northcote Councillor William Dennis, a member of the council for over 40 years.
+Opening on 4 February 1924, Dennis station is named after Northcote councillor William Dennis, a member of the council for over 40 years.

 In 1964, boom barriers replaced hand-operated gates at the Victoria Road level crossing, located nearby in the down direction of the station.

 In 1979, the current station buildings were provided.